Pr0gram-Creat0r-1/PyBroom/README.md

 7. Can install system requirements.

 List of functions:
 1. clean_variables(): will remove unused variables from the specified file.
 Will also save a list of used variables to a separate python file.
-Will save a list of unused variables to a different python file.
-(Does not work well with multiline strings.
-Can sometimes work fine with singleline strings.
-It is recommended that you use "\\n" instead of an actual indent when writing your strings).
+Will save a list of all variables to a different python file.
 2. clean_functions(): will remove unused functions from the specified file.
 Leave a comment with the function name in your code if you do not want it to be removed.
 Will save a list of used functions to a different file.
 3. clean_classes():